NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Failure to succeed in the measurement data-exchange network infrastructure meant NIHON KOHDEN was downgraded to be a manufacturer only capable of making configured patient monitors

-If you are still harboring the misconception there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables, we show here, beyond any doubt, there is absolutely no active electronics in the Smart Cables.
+So, do you really think there are monitoring hardware embedded in the NIHON KOHDEN Smart Cables?
+This is just a myth and we are going to show you beyond any doubt, there is absolutely no active electronics in the Smart Cables.

 What do the manufacturer mean by this statement?